Structuralism (philosophy of mathematics): Historical motivation

 In the late 19th and early 20th century, a number of anti-Platonist programs gained in popularity.
 These included intuitionism, formalism, and predicativism.
 By the mid-20th century, however, these anti-Platonist theories had a number of their own issues.
 This subsequently resulted in a resurgence of interest in Platonism.
 It was in this historic context that the motivations for structuralism developed.
-In 1965, Paul Benacerraf published a paradigm changing article entitled "What Numbers Could Not Be".
+In 1965, Paul Benacerraf published an influential article entitled "What Numbers Could Not Be".
 Benacerraf concluded, on two principal arguments, that set-theoretic Platonism cannot succeed as a philosophical theory of mathematics.

 Firstly, Benacerraf argued that Platonic approaches do not pass the ontological test.
 He developed an argument against the ontology of set-theoretic Platonism, which is now historically referred to as Benacerraf's identification problem.
 Benacerraf noted that there are elementarily equivalent, set-theoretic ways of relating natural numbers to pure sets.
 However, if someone asks for the "true" identity statements for relating natural numbers to pure sets, then different set-theoretic methods yield contradictory identity statements when these elementarily equivalent sets are related together.
 This generates a set-theoretic falsehood.
 Consequently, Benacerraf inferred that this set-theoretic falsehood demonstrates it is impossible for there to be any Platonic method of reducing numbers to sets that reveals any abstract objects.

 Secondly, Benacerraf argued that Platonic approaches do not pass the epistemological test.
 Benacerraf contended that there does not exist an empirical or rational method for accessing abstract objects.
 If mathematical objects are not spatial or temporal, then Benacerraf infers that such objects are not accessible through the causal theory of knowledge.
 The fundamental epistemological problem thus arises for the Platonist to offer a plausible account of how a mathematician with a limited, empirical mind is capable of accurately accessing mind-independent, world-independent, eternal truths.
-It was from these considerations, the ontological argument and the epistemological argument, that Benacerraf's anti-Platonic critiques motivated the development of structuralism in the philosophy of mathematics.
+It was from these considerations—the ontological argument, and the epistemological argument—that Benacerraf's anti-Platonist critiques motivated the development of structuralism in the philosophy of mathematics (though see below regarding Platonistic varieties of the latter).